Bip3/Bip3.github.io/InsertTitleTextHere.md

 ### About This Project

 Insert Title Text Here is a 2D platformer with advanced movement mechanics.
 Control an untitled player navigating through the world of limbo, where the player is unable to see themselves and the incoming obstacles concurrently.
+World Building and instruction are handled through an omnipotent, philosophy loving narrator.

 ### My Role